3 Habits That Destroy Your Smile

 Consuming acidic foods and beverages is part of everyone’s diet.
 Whether it is a citrus fruit or a glass of wine, these foods contain a lot of acid, which can erode enamel.
 If you brush too soon after eating these types of acidic foods you can cause more damage.
 Brushing too soon with those additional acids on your teeth means that you are brushing the acid into your teeth.
 Instead, rinse your mouth with water and wait 30 minutes before brushing.

 2. Not replacing your toothbrush often enough

 You are supposed to replace your toothbrush every three to four months, but many of us forget to change our brushes.
 Forgetting to replace your brush is a big problem because if overused it becomes ineffective.
-If you continue use with an old toothbrush, the excess bacteria could cause infections and other oral health issues.
+If you continue to use it with an old toothbrush, the excess bacteria could cause infections and other oral health issues.
 Make sure to replace your brush every three to four months and if you have had a cold.

 3. Using a hard-bristled toothbrush